 - Giving Tuesday (Dec 3) The first Tuesday after Thanksgiving, Giving Tuesday promotes giving back locally as families are ramping up their holiday celebrations.
 Many local charities have matching gift incentives for monetary donations, consider volunteering with friends, or round up food and warm clothes for community members who are hungry and experiencing homelessness.

 - International Volunteer Day (Dec 5) The UN designates this day as a unique chance for volunteers and organizations around the world to celebrate their efforts, share their values, and promote their good work among their communities.
 Organize a volunteer appreciation day and let the media know about the impact volunteers make in your organization.

 - Wreaths Across America Day (Dec 14) Honor fallen veterans by sponsoring a wreath at a local cemetery or memorial wall, donating to veterans causes, and remembering fallen veterans in your life on social media.

 - National Cookie Exchange Day (Dec 22) Spread holiday cheer by gathering your friends and family and hosting a cookie exchange party or a bake sale for charity.

-- National Thank You Note Day (Dec 26) The perfect opportunity to grab a pen and write a personalized note to express your gratitude - not only thanking people for holiday gifts, but also for good deeds and bountiful actions throughout the year.
+- National Thank You Note Day (Dec 26) The perfect opportunity to grab a pen and write a personalized note to express your gratitude – not only to thank people for holiday gifts, but also for good deeds and bountiful actions throughout the year.